WalrusNetwork/markdown-content/other/punishments/en.md

 If you succeed (somehow) in getting yourself on the ‘highest’ level of a track, your next level is simply **double** the length of your current level.
 For instance, if you were last muted for 6 months and you _again_ say something to get yourself punished (at that point, what are you doing buddy?), you would 6 months x 2 = 1 year mute.
 The next would be 2 years, then 4 years, and so on…

 If the system finds that you are accumulating many punishments or warns **within a short duration of time**, the punishment system will place you on a higher level of the track, quicker.
-This is because we consider that you could not possibly be racking up this many punishments or warns so quickly without malintent in mind.
+This is because we consider that you could not possibly be racking up this many punishments or warns so quickly without malicious intent in mind.

 **One more thing: the system rewards you for good conduct!** After a certain period of time (we won’t say when), punishments decay and your level sinks back down on the track.
 Some extreme punishments may not decay however (C4 punishments).